-- Several alumni benefits: Inclusion in the MIT Sloan alumni directory; An MIT Sloan email-for-life; Invitations to select MIT Sloan events.
+- Alumni benefits: Inclusion in the MIT Sloan Alumni directory; An MIT Sloan email-forwarding-for-life (EFL); Invitations to select MIT Sloan events.

 - Make new, life-long connections with experienced business people from a wide variety of cultures, industries and backgrounds.

-- Develop critical leadership and change management skills via 360° feedback.
+- Develop critical leadership and change management skills via group projects.

 - See new ideas emerging from the labs, centers, and businesses that are part of the MIT/Sloan/Cambridge "innovation cluster".

 - Group Projects/ Action Learning is a centrepiece of the MIT Sloan EPGM experience, describing both our approach to management education and a wide range of hands-on learning opportunities for participants.

 - Engage with MIT Sloan's world class faculty around both their latest research and the "tried and true" methods in such areas as strategy, decision making and innovation.

 - A minimum of 10+ years of work experience in functional, technical or business roles

 - International exposure is preferred